jonathanw82/Hvac_controlReadme/README.md

 ### <b>Solution:</b>

-Hvac Control utilizes an integrated real-time clock, giving the user control of the environment day or night (Fig 2), with the ability to adjust temperature targets and humidity levels.
+HVAC Control utilizes an integrated real-time clock, giving the user control of the environment day or night (Fig 2), with the ability to adjust temperature targets and humidity levels.
 An LCD display, shows you the current temperature, humidity, target parameters, current status from heating, cooling, or humidification (Fig 3), day or night modes, the current time, and night mode start-finish times.

 For full control, the rotary knob allows access to an easy-to-navigate array of settings, for control right down to the precision of 0.1 of a degree.
-Mqtt intergration allows messages to be sent to a database for historic data but also to a webpage to display history, current status and include full external control.
+MQTT integration allows messages to be sent to a database for historic data but also to a webpage to display history, current status and include full external control.

-PID loops are used to control the temperature and humidity, this allows the controller to seamlessly control the envirmonet without massive over shoots and will stop constant switching from heating to cooling, and humidify to dehumidifying.
+PID loops are used to control the temperature and humidity, this allows the controller to seamlessly control the environment without massive overshoots and will stop constant switching from heating to cooling, and humidify to dehumidifying.

 ### (Fig 2)
 <div align="center"><img src="https://github.com/jonathanw82/Hvac_controlReadme/blob/main/media/graph.jpg" alt="expected temp histrory graph" width="100%"/></div>